open-and-sustainable/cirquant/docs/parameters-reference.md

 # Parameters Reference Guide

+## Purpose

+This document serves as a metadata reference, providing detailed descriptions of all parameters used in CirQuant's analysis, their meanings, valid ranges, and data types.
+It explains WHAT each parameter represents and WHY it's important for the analysis.

+For practical instructions on HOW to set up and configure an analysis, see the [Configuration Guide](configuration-guide.md).

 ## Overview

-This document describes the structure and metadata of parameters used in the `ANALYSIS_PARAMETERS` constant.
+The parameters described in this reference are defined in the `config/products.toml` configuration file and are automatically loaded into the `ANALYSIS_PARAMETERS` structure at runtime.
 These parameters control various aspects of the circularity analysis and are stored in the processed database for reproducibility.

 ## Parameter Categories